0x-jerry/0x-jerry/README.md

 **Wow, you just got me!
 QAQ**

-I am Jerry wang, a front-end developer from china, and you can know more about me with [my blog][blog].
+I am Jerry Wang, a front-end developer from China, and you can know more about me with [my blog][blog].

 ![Wakatime stats](https://github-readme-stats.vercel.app/api/wakatime?username=0x_jerry&langs_count=3)